Vision for the community of

 Free and self-directed learning

-Central to life in Friskoven is to create an environment and a community with a focus on free and self-directed learning, also called unschooling, where we residents, children as well as adults, can learn from and with each other, inspired by the individuality of the people and thereby the interests, passions and talents that we each bring.
+Central to life in Friskoven is to create an environment and a community with a focus on free and self-directed learning, where we residents, children as well as adults, can learn from and with each other, inspired by the individuality of the people and thereby the interests, passions and talents that we each bring.

 With Friskoven, we want to create an inspiring and diverse learning environment for home care and home schooling, where we each take responsibility for creating a culture and a community that creates rich opportunities for children and adults to be inspired and supported in letting human beings' innate desire to learn flourish and develop.